hotosm/fmtm/docs/DEV-1.-Getting-Started.md

 ### 1. Setup OSM OAUTH 2.0

 The FMTM uses OAUTH2 with OSM to authenticate users.
 To properly configure your FMTM project, you will need to create keys for OSM.

-1. [Login to OSM](https://www.openstreetmap.org/login) (_If you do not have an account yet, click the signup button at the top navigation bar to create one_).
+1. [Login to OSM](https://www.openstreetmap.org/login) (_If you do not
+   have an account yet, click the signup button at the top navigation bar to create one_).
 Click the drop down arrow on the extreme right of the navigation bar and select My Settings.

 2. Register your local fmtm backend app to OAuth 2 applications.
-Put your login redirect url as `http://127.0.0.1:8000/auth/callback/`, For Production replace the URL as production API Url
+Put your login redirect url as `http://127.0.0.1:8000/auth/callback/`, For Production replace the URL as production API Url.

 > Note: `127.0.0.1` is required instead of `localhost` due to OSM restrictions.

 <img width="716" alt="image" src="https://user-images.githubusercontent.com/36752999/216319298-1444a62f-ba6b-4439-bb4f-2075fdf03291.png">

 3. Right now read user preferences permission is enough later on fmtm may need permission to modify the map option which should be updated on OSM_SCOPE variable on .env , Keep read_prefs for now.

 4. Now Copy your Client ID and Client Secret.
-Put them in the `OSM_CLIENT_ID` and `OSM_CLIENT_SECRET` field of your `.env` file
+Put them in the `OSM_CLIENT_ID` and `OSM_CLIENT_SECRET` field of your `.env` file.

 ### 2. Create an `.env` File

 Environmental variables are used throughout this project.
-To get started, create `.env` file in the top level dir, Sample is `.env.example`
+To get started, create `.env` file in the top level dir, Sample is `.env.example`.

     cp .env.example .env